Frequently Asked Questions

 1. What is PianoCareerAcademy?

-PianoCareerAcademy (PCA) is an online Piano Coaching Program that shares the professional principles of the Russian piano school in a detailed and holistic manner.
+PianoCareerAcademy (PCA) is an online piano program that shares the professional principles of the Russian piano school in a detailed and holistic manner.
 We offer our members premium-quality tutorials that cannot be found anywhere else (unless you study with a professor trained in a Russian-style Conservatory).

 I created this Program because I have a dream: free, effortless and expressive playing should not be a privilege of Conservatory students and concert pianists!
 I strongly believe that every piano student/lover (regardless of age, skill level or country), deserves to have easy access to the secrets of the Russian piano school, and to all those discoveries I made the hard way during my own piano quest.